babernethy/babernethy.github.io/_drafts/blog-migration-jekyll-github-pages.md

     * meta tagging for different social media and community sites
     * robust RSS feeds built with rich support data
 * Build posts in Markdown format which is very compatible with other simply styled documents I'm alerady writing
+* Comments are nice - to enable conversations
+* Basic post analytics - what to write more about

 # Static Rendered Content